 Many years ago I was invited to a book festival in Ft.
 Lauderdale.
 Lots of authors participated in a host of programs, and later there was a signing at which each of us sat at a long table and readers lined up in front of us to buy our books and have us sign them.
-I was seated next to Carol Channing, who was there to promote her memoir.
+I was seated next to the late actress, Carol Channing, who was there to promote her memoir.
 As you can imagine, there was a huge line waiting for her to sign and no line waiting for me.
 She must have seen how distressed I was because she leaned over, patted my hand and said, “It doesn’t mean anything, dear.
 It’s just because I’m a celebrity.”
-Not sure this cheered me up much, but it was a truly kind gesture on her part, and the memory has stayed with me for nearly 20 years.
+Not sure this cheered me up much, but it was a truly kind gesture on her part, and the memory has stayed with me for more than 30 years.